 The Kambalda / St Ives gold camp is one of Australia's most prolific gold production and discovery centres.
 Gold has been produced in the area since the discovery of the Red Hill gold mine in 1896 (adjacent to the Company's historical Silver Lake nickel mine at Kambalda).
-The area immediately encompassing and surrounding the FBA produced gold from the 1920s onwards, but this new gold field came to real prominence in the early 1980s when WMC commenced dedicated gold production from the Victory-Defiance Complex and the Hunt nickel mine near Kambalda.
+The area immediately encompassing and surrounding the Foster-Baker project (FBA) produced gold from the 1920s onwards, but this new goldfield came to real prominence in the early 1980s when WMC commenced dedicated gold production from the Victory-Defiance Complex and the Hunt nickel mine near Kambalda.

-The St Ives Gold Mine was sold by WMC to Gold Fields in December 2001 after 5.6Moz of gold had been produced.
-With an expanded exploration budget requisite with being one of the world's top gold companies, Gold Fields has gone on to mine over 9.6Moz of gold itself and has found what is shaping to be the most significant discovery in the camp's history, the Invincible gold deposit (see Figure 5), suggesting that the biggest deposits are not always found first in the discovery cycle.
+The St Ives Gold Mine was sold by WMC to Gold Fields Ltd (Gold Fields) in December 2001 after 5.6Moz of gold had been produced.
+With an expanded exploration budget requisite with being one of the world's top gold companies, Gold Fields has gone on to mine over 9.6Moz of gold itself and has found what is shaping to be the most significant discovery in the camp's history, the Invincible deposit (see Figure 5), suggesting that the biggest deposits are not always found first in the discovery cycle.
+The Company highlights that all gold prospects being tested and evaluated are 100% owned by Lunnon Metals.
+The Company holds all mineral rights over the FBA, except gold in specific "Excluded Areas" (shown as red polygons on Figure 4).
+The FBA project is located on granted mining tenements with significant existing infrastructure in place.
+Nearby gold plants include the Lefroy and Higginsville Plants, with the Lefroy plant, a few kilometres to the north, notably owned and operated by the Company's major shareholder, Gold Fields.